 Both PTSD and anxiety disorders are strongly associated with substance abuse and, more importantly, associated with someone developing a drug or alcohol dependence.
 These conditions co-occurring alongside substance use disorders also result in a higher risk of suicidal ideation and suicide attempts.
 One study conducted over the course of 3 years and including firefighters from 7 cities across the US found that among firefighters who suffered from PTSD, experiencing more severe PTSD symptoms accurately predicted more drinks of alcohol per week.
 This suggests that mental health conditions can contribute in a significant way to substance abuse and addiction.

 Substance abuse among first responders is a serious issue that can be helped, although more action is needed on the part of society and the healthcare systems of America.
 Suffering from co-occurring conditions can make recovery difficult, but by no means impossible.
-Finding comprehensive, dual-diagnosis care and treatment for both conditions simultaneously is the most effective way for someone to achieve long-term recovery, and become free from the bondage of addiction and the distress of mental health struggles.
+Finding comprehensive, integrated care and treatment for both conditions simultaneously is the most effective way for someone to achieve long-term recovery, and become free from the bondage of addiction and the distress of mental health struggles.

 Where Can First Responders Go To Get Help?

 First responders work in all sectors, private and public.
 Most government agencies and private businesses will have a dedicated Employee Assistance Program (EAP) for first responders.
 These are a type of healthcare benefit that is specifically designed to help someone deal with the stresses of these oftentimes difficult professions.
 EAPs can provide mental healthcare, substance abuse counseling, and help someone find further detox and addiction treatment services if necessary.